kitnato/neverquest/Neverquest.md

 #### Coin

-Gained from selling scrap, aether and equipment.
-Dropped from monsters.
-Used to buy equipment and pay for services and items from stranger.
+Gained from selling scrap, aether and items to Merchant.
+Used to pay for services and items from caravan crew.

 ### Equipment